 A biomarker study to correlate oils and source rocks from the Carnarvon Basin

 A detailed analysis of data from Upper Jurassic sediments from Koolinda-1 shows variations in the plant-type fingerprint that have been interpreted in terms of changes in the plant habitats associated with tectonic events and climatic change.

-Page was last reviewed 7 August 2020
+Page was last reviewed 1 December 2020